dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 * The app startup time is significantly faster.
 * Fast updates to Razor views and pages at runtime are still available as part of an iterative development workflow.

-For more information, see [ASP.NET Core Razor SDK](xref:mvc/razor-pages/sdk)
+For more information, see [Create reusable UI using the Razor Class Library project](xref:mvc/razor-pages/ui-class)

 ## Identity UI library & scaffolding